 IV fluids and vasopressors should be administered to hypotensive patients.
 Correction of acidosis based on arterial blood gas and serum lactate values is indicated.

 Based on the similarities in cyanide and hydrogen sulfide toxicity, induced methemoglobinemia may be used in hydrogen sulfide toxicity.
 Methemoglobin acts as a scavenger, and it has a stronger affinity to hydrogen sulfide than to cytochrome oxidase.
 Administer 10 mL of 3% sodium nitrite IV over 2-4 minutes (adult dose).
 Obtain a methemoglobin level 30 minutes after administration of antidote.
+However, there is a lack of research evidence supporting efficacy.

 Patients who have suffered significant exposure (ie, anything other than chronic low-level exposure with mucous membrane irritation) should be admitted to the intensive care unit.
 Patients who are unresponsive to intravenous nitrites or who have persistent or delayed neurologic sequelae should be considered for hyperbaric oxygen therapy (HBO).
 Anecdotal reports indicate a salutary effect.
 All patients should be discussed with the local poison center and/or a medical toxicologist.